Waning

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 105 of Meeus index or 1058 from Brown series.

-The length of the lunation is 29 days, 7 hours and 54 minutes.
-It is 1 hour and 51 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 7 hours and 54 minutes and it is 1 hour and 51 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 50 minutes shorter than the mean synodic month length.
 It is 1 hour and 19 minutes longer compared to 21st century's shortest synodic month length.

-6 days after point of apogee on 14 July 2008 at 04:13 in ♐ Sagittarius.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 9 days, until the Moon reaches the point of next perigee on 29 July 2008 at 23:24 in ♊ Gemini.
+6 days since point of apogee on 14 July 2008 at 04:13 in ♐ Sagittarius the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 9 days until the Moon reaches the point of next perigee on 29 July 2008 at 23:24 in ♊ Gemini.

 The Moon is 390 104 km (242 399 mi) away from Earth and getting closer over the next 9 days until the point perigee when Earth-Moon distance is going to be 363 887 km (226 109 mi).

-Moon is in ascending node in ♒ Aquarius at 03:27 crossing the ecliptic from South to North to meet descending node 12 days later on 2 August 2008 at 01:21 in ♌ Leo.
+Moon is in ascending node in ♒ Aquarius at 03:27 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 12 days until Moon's next descending node later on 2 August 2008 at 01:21 in ♌ Leo.

-4 days since the previous standstill on 15 July 2008 at 15:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.566°, the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.598° at the point of next northern standstill on 29 July 2008 at 06:17 in ♊ Gemini.
+4 days since the last southern standstill on 15 July 2008 at 15:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.566° the lunar orbit is extending northward over the next 8 days to face maximum declination of ∠27.598° at the point of next northern standstill on 29 July 2008 at 06:17 in ♊ Gemini.

 In 11 days on 1 August 2008 at 10:13 in ♌ Leo the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.